History of Roman-era Tunisia: Byzantine Empire

 It was the son of the Exarch of Carthage, Heraclius (575–641), who would restore the empire's fortunes.
 Heraclius sailed east across the Mediterranean with an African fleet to the Byzantine capital city of Constantinople and overthrew the usurper Phocas.
 Heraclius then became Roman Emperor in 610.
 He began reorganizing the government and erecting defenses to counter threats to the capital.
 Notwithstanding, the Persians continued their invasion, meeting little resistance, taking Antioch in 611, Jerusalem in 614, and Alexandria in 619, in an astonishing series of victories.
 The hostile forces of Chosroes II soon stood before Constantinople.
 In response, Heraclius at great risk moved quickly a Roman army by ship east over the Black Sea, landing near his Khazar allies.
 In subsequent fighting the Byzantines managed to out-flank the Persians.
 By 627 Heraclius was marching on their capital Ctesiphon in a complete reversal of fortune.
 Then in 628 the Persian Shah, Chosroes II, was killed in a revolt by his generals.

 As a result of these dramatic and tumultuous events, Sassanid Persia was in disarray and confusion.
 Consequently, the Byzantines were able to retake their provinces of Egypt and Syria.
 Yet with the return of the Romans, the pre-existing religious discord between the local Monophysite Christians of Egypt and the official imperial Chalcedonian Church also returned.
 In order to mediate this Christological conflict, Emperor Heraclius attempted to work out a theological compromise.
 The result was Monothelitism, whose compromise doctrine satisfied neither Monophysite nor Chalcedonian; the religious discord among Christians continued to conflict the Empire.

 Yet events along the imperial frontier did not rest.
-To the south, the Arab peoples of the desert began to stir under the influence of a new monotheistic vision, being unified and energized by the foundational teachings of the Prophet Muhammad (570–632).
+To the south, the Arab peoples of the desert began to stir under the influence of a new Islam.
 In 636 at the Battle of Yarmuk to the east of the Sea of Galilee the Arab Islamic armies decisively defeated the Byzantine forces.
 Soon the recently lost and regained Roman provinces of Syria and Egypt would be lost again by the Byzantines—with finality—to emerging Islam.